Clinical Trials Committee | Membership

 Yume Kobayashi, BN Scientific (Nursing) Edmonton

-Debbie Mallett Non-Scientific (Community Member) Edmonton
+Debbie Mallett Community Member Edmonton

 Albert Mehl, MD Scientific (Pediatrics) Black Diamond

-Jodi Parrotta, MA, CCRP Non-Scientific (Regulations) Edmonton
+Jodi Parrotta, MA, CCRP Regulations Edmonton

 Nimesh Patel, MPH Scientific (Quantitative Methodology) Lethbridge